Hydration & Dachshunds: Why Water Intake Matters

 Nothing critical, but enough to reset our thinking.
 Since then, water’s become a daily focus — not just during summer, not just after fetch.
 Every day, all year round.

 Here’s what most dachshund owners miss: water needs shift constantly.
-And because dachshunds are small, heat-sensitive, and long-bodied, even slight dehydration can hit harder — affecting digestion, joints, and overall energy.
+And because dachshunds are small dogs — small, heat-sensitive, and long-bodied — even slight dehydration can hit harder, affecting digestion, joints, and overall energy.

 According to the American Kennel Club, dogs generally need about one ounce of water per pound of body weight daily — but that can double depending on activity, weather, or health status.